rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 - Save changes as your default view or a selectable view

 Oracle Folder Tools enables features for form layouts that are similar to Microsoft® Excel®.

-Oracle Folder Tools also enables you to save your frequently used queries for future use.
+You can also save your frequently used queries for future use.

 #### Export data from Oracle Summary forms

-Export data from Oracle Summary forms for quick Ad Hoc reports.

-Use these steps to export the data:
+You can export data from Oracle Summary forms for quick Ad Hoc reports.
+Use the following steps to export the data:

 1. When your query has completed, navigate to **Tools > Export**.

 2. If you export to a text file but would rather export directly to Microsoft Excel, go to **Windows > Control Panel > Default Programs**.

-3. Change the default program for ``.tsv`` files to Excel.
+3. Change the default program for ``.csv`` files to Excel.

     **Note**: Exporting data in this way does not work for On-Hand inventory.
     For On-Hand inventory, right-click and select **Copy All Rows**.
 Then paste the rows into Excel.

 #### Use the inventory Patch Wizard